NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Emissary Assistance.md

 As an emissary, you have assisted land-bound creatures in journeying underwater to visit your settlements.
-You gain [[Feet to Fins|Feet to Fins]] and [[Water Breathing|Water Breathing]] as 3rd-rank primal innate spells.
+You gain [[Spells/Feet to Fins|Feet to Fins]] and [[Spells/Water Breathing|Water Breathing]] as 3rd-rank primal innate spells.
 You can cast each of these spells once per day.

 *Source: Pathfinder Howl of the Wild*
 *ORC*